Benefits for Fellows

 Robin MamaMonmouth University

-Earn your master’s degree, doctoral degree, or professional certificate in approximately 200 degree options at more than 80 university partners across the country; the choice is yours.
+Earn your master’s degree, doctoral degree, or professional certificate in approximately 150 programs at over 100 university partners across the country; the choice is yours.

 You can also select from a number of joint degree options and classroom options: from online, to full-time, to accelerated programs.